tonisuter/aws-lambda-swift/README.md

 The goal of this project is to implement a custom AWS Lambda Runtime for the Swift programming language.

 ### Step 1: Implement a lambda handler function
-`ExampleLambda` is an SPM package with a single, executable target that implements the lambda handler function.
+`Examples/SquareNumber` is an SPM package with a single, executable target that implements the lambda handler function.
 This package depends on the `AWSLambdaSwift` package which produces a library that contains the actual runtime.
-In the main.swift file of the `ExampleLambda` executable we import the AWSLambdaSwift library, instantiate the `Runtime` class and then register our handler function.
+In the main.swift file of the `SquareNumber` executable we import the AWSLambdaSwift library, instantiate the `Runtime` class and then register our handler function.
 Finally, we start the runtime:

 ```swift